saadtazi/protractor-pageobject/README.md

 # Protractor Page Object

->> Protractor Page Object pattern for protractor.
+> Protractor Page Object pattern for [Protractor](http://angular.github.io/protractor/).

 Still a work in progress, use at your own risk.